- Fellowship & Membership

 - Academic degrees, names of schools, and dates of attendance

 - Medical school or other professional school, and year of graduation, internships, including hospital names and addresses

 - Other postgraduate training, including Fellowships

 - Current professional and scientific organization memberships

 - Honors and awards

 - Community and civic activities or interests

-2. Three letters (one nominating and two seconding) from current Academy Fellows who know and are qualified to comment on the Fellowship candidate’s application.
+2. Two letters (one nominating and one seconding) from current Academy Fellows who know and are qualified to comment on the Fellowship candidate’s application.
 The letters should address the candidate’s professional qualifications and accomplishments and his/her practice or research contributions to such areas as public health, urban health, health/medical professional organizations, and health/medical interdisciplinary initiatives.
 It is strongly encouraged that at least one letter come from outside the applicant’s organization.